M-LinkConfiguration and Operational Management

 A typical M-Link deployment will be provided by multiple servers operating in a clustered configuration to provide reliability.
 M-Link Console provides management at both service and cluster node level.
-Most management is done at the service level, with configuration changes automatically applied to all nodes.
+Most management is done at the service level, with configuration changes automatically affecting all nodes.
 Some functionality is available the node level, including:

 - Statistics information on the performance of each node.

 - Option to perform node-specific configuration, which may be useful for advanced deployments.
 When this is done, the UI shows clearly where node options are set differently to the service wide default.

 - Configuration changes that need to adjust node-specific files (e.g., setup of private keys for TLS)

 MLC validates that the nodes in a cluster have consistent configuration and status.
 More information on clustering can be found on the M-Link: Clustering & Reliability page.